System Design Space

 PromptOps

-Conclusion: The core principles of the book still hold.
-RAG is now everywhere, and chain-of-thought has become a standard tool in many AI agents.
-The authors were upfront that APIs would age, but the underlying ideas would last.
+Conclusion: API syntax ages fast; a way of thinking does not, and that is what the book actually gives you.
+RAG is now everywhere, chain-of-thought has become a standard tool in many AI agents — but what still decides the outcome is the context you put into the model and how you check what it answered.
+The authors said as much themselves: APIs would age, the underlying ideas would last.

 Related chapters